Unknown-527/Alternative-History-Space-Agencies-SFS/Rules.md

-# Alternative History Space Agencies SFS
-The repository to keep data from the Alternative History Space Agencies RP

-We are alternate versions of IRL Space Agencies

 A. General Rules:

 1. All rockets should be inspired by IRL counterparts of your counterpart agency, they can be modified further as to expand upon Alternative part